Insights

 The liability to UK tax is limited to the proportion of UK workdays during the duration of the scheme.
 He has 116 UK workdays out of a total 1,165 workdays.
 The apportioned carried interest figure is £99,570 (116/1165 x £1m).

 Assuming the carried interest is qualifying, the 72.5% ‘multiplier’ will apply meaning that Mr B is liable to UK tax on a trading profit of £72,188 (£99,570 x 72.5%).
-Assuming he is liable to income tax and class 4 national insurance contributions as an additional rate taxpayer, the total tax due is £33,928 (£77,188 x 47%).
+Assuming he is liable to income tax and class 4 national insurance contributions as an additional rate taxpayer, the total tax due by 31 January 2028 is £33,928 (£72,188 x 47%)

 Extending taxation of carried interest to non-residents

-Individuals who have left the UK will potentially remain liable to tax on carried interest receipts post-departure.
+Individuals who have left the UK will potentially remain liable to tax on UK-sourced carried interest receipts post-departure.
 This is by way of a day-based time-apportionment between UK and non-UK investment management services.

 Guardrails have been put in place to ensure the introduction of the new rules does not adversely affect individuals who have already left the UK or were in the process of leaving the UK at the time of the announcements.